freeciv/freeciv-web/README.md

 Overview
 --------

-The Freeciv Web client consists of these components:
+Freeciv-Web consists of these components:

-* freeciv - a fork of the main Freeciv C client and server.

-* freeciv-proxy - a HTTP proxy which allows web client users to connect to Freeciv civservers.
-The proxy is a HTTP and WebSocket server, and proxy between web browsers and civservers.

-* freeciv-web - a Java web application for the Freeciv web client.
+* [Freeciv-web](freeciv-web) - a Java web application for the Freeciv web client.
   This application is a Java web application which consists of HTML, Javascript, images and JSP files which make up the application viewed in each user's web browser.
+The Metaserver is also a part of this module.
+  Implemented in Javascript, Java, JSP, PHP, HTML and CSS.
+Built with maven and runs on the Resin application server.

+* [Freeciv](freeciv) - the Freeciv C server, which is checked out from the official svn repository, and patched to work with a WebSocket/JSON protocol.
+Implemented in C.

+* [Freeciv-proxy](freeciv-proxy) - a WebSocket proxy which allows WebSocket clients in Freeciv-web to send socket requests to Freeciv servers.
+WebSocket requests are sent from Javascript in Freeciv-web to nginx, which then proxies the WebSocket messages to freeciv-proxy, which finally sends Freeciv socket requests to the Freeciv servers.
+Implemented in Python.

+* [Publite2](publite2) - a process launcher for Freeciv C servers, which manages multiple Freeciv server processes and checks capacity through the Metaserver.
+  Implemented in Python.

-* freeciv-img-extract - extracts the images of the Freeciv tileset, and generates a version for the web.
+* [Freeciv-img-extract](freeciv-img-extraxt) - extracts the images of the Freeciv tileset, and generates a version for the web.
 This produces a tileset PNG and Javascript.
-Run this to sync with the upstream Freeciv SVN repository.

-* publite2 - a simple way to launch multiple civservers.

 Running Freeciv-web with Vagrant on VirtualBox